Purpose of Collection Development Policy

 Scope of the Collection

-The primary responsibility of the Hubbard Memorial Library is to serve the citizens and employees of Ludlow by providing a broad choice of materials to meet their informational, educational, cultural and recreational needs.
+The primary responsibility of The Library is to serve the citizens and employees of Ludlow by providing a broad choice of materials to meet their informational, educational, cultural and recreational needs.
 Materials are selected to aid individuals, groups, and organizations attain practical solutions to daily problems, and to enrich the quality of life for all community members.

 All materials, whether purchased or donated, are considered in terms of the criteria listed below.
 An item need not meet all of these standards in order to be added to the collection.

 • Contemporary significance or permanent value

 • Currency of information

 • Treatment of subject to age of intended audience